Data Function¶

 - matrixTP(array, dim1, dim2)¶

-Blanket transpose parralelize implementation for function, utilizing cores and threads.
-Function Should be overloaded if array_shape changes in processing or process requires more args.
+- Blanket transpose parralelize implementation for function, utilizing cores and threads.
+Function Should be overloaded if array_shape changes in processing or process requires more args. - Note - Multiprocessing and mulithreading transpose is likely slower due to stitching. - Parameters:

 - Returns: